-The land of the mythical creatures known as kappa, Tono, will charm you with its legends and intrigue you with its rich history.
+Tono is the land of the mythical creatures known as kappa.
+The place will charm you with its legends and intrigue you with its rich history.
 Best of all, you can take a real steam locomotive to get there.

 There are 119 stories in the book The Legends of Tono

 Fukusenji Temple in Tono houses the largest wooden Buddha in Japan

 You can reach Tono from Shin-Hanamaki Station.

 Take the Tohoku Shinkansen to Shin-Hanamaki Station and take the Kamaishi Line to Tono (one hour).
 However, the most enjoyable way to get to Tono is on the SL Ginga , an old steam locomotive that runs between Hanamaki and Kamaishi.

 Kappa are imaginary green creatures with pointy noses, shells on their backs, and plates on their heads.
 The legend of the kappa was created to keep children from going too close to rivers and other bodies of water.